ImageToURL vs Imgur permanence matters.

 Does Imgur really delete inactive images?

 Yes — since May 2023, anonymous uploads older than six months with no recent views can be purged.
-That's a big deal for anyone relying on old embeds.
-ImageToURL doesn't do this.
+ImageToURL also treats guest uploads as temporary, but signed-in users can choose Never delete before uploading.

 NSFW?